marcusoftnet/marcusoftnet.github.io/_posts/2007-08-23-ndoc-is-dead-long-live-sandcastle.md

 As i [written
 before](http://marcushammarberg.blogspot.com/2007/07/sandcastle-or-marcus-betting-on-wrong.html)
 Microsoft is plugging a documentation product called Sandcastle as a replacement for NDoc.
-I was wondering were <span id="SPELLING_ERROR_1" class="blsp-spelling-error">NDoc had gone but today i found [this article](http://www.hanselman.com/blog/SandcastleMicrosoftCTPOfAHelpCHMFileGeneratorOnTheTailsOfTheDeathOfNDoc.aspx) which explains a lot.
+I was wondering were NDoc had gone but today i found [this article](http://www.hanselman.com/blog/SandcastleMicrosoftCTPOfAHelpCHMFileGeneratorOnTheTailsOfTheDeathOfNDoc.aspx) which explains a lot.
 The header of the article is quite scary "...